dlbeswick/bt-edb-distort/README.md

 Gain in dB applied before distortion when the input signal is above zero (Positive Pregain) or below zero (Negative Pregain).

-### Scale

-Has the effect of making the duration of the sigmoid's transition longer or shorter.

-### Bias
+### Shape A/B

-Offsets the sigmoid to the left or right.
-Good starting values are half of `Scale`.
+These parameters are called "shape" because they affect the distortion curve.
+These A and B values define two curves, and there is an interpolation applied between them as the input value increases.

-### Exp
+### Shape exp

-Exponentiation applied to the absolute value of the input signal.
-Has the effect of making the sigmoid's transition smoother (values < 0) or sharper.
+The exponent applied to the alpha value that interpolates between the two shapes.

 ### Symmetric?